ChuongNg1996/jetbot-ros-speech-control/README.md

    catkin_make
    roslaunch speech_control_1 speech_command.launch
    ```
-* Command to the microphone and observe the motion of the Jetbot
+* Command to the microphone and observe the motion of the Jetbot.